samuelsurulere/Sentiment-Analysis/README.md

 ## Results
 - After extensive hyperparameter optimization, the Recall score for Logistic Regression was improved by $5\%$.
 - The optimized model was tested on two sample tweets to predict if they contained positive or negative sentiment.
-The model was later saved for deploying to the AWS cloud.
+The model was later saved for deployment as a web app using Flask library.

 ### Key takeaways
 - I initally began to optimize the parameters for the Random Forest Classifier, as I chose it as the preferred model.
 But after some unsurmountable challenges, I instead went with the Logistic Regression.
 It took a bit of time (trying out different combinations of parameters) before I could get the presented results.